WhatsTheDeetz/kip/KIP0/KIP-0-leading.md

 ## 0.1 Keeper improvement proposals

 ### 0.1.1 Style
 A KIP must be formatted in [Markdown](https://en.wikipedia.org/wiki/Markdown) following the template available at [proposal-template.md](https://github.com/keeperdao/kip/blob/master/KIP0/templates/proposal-template.md).
 It should completely describe a single idea in plain language.
-Where appropriate, the keywords *must*, *must not*, *should*, *should not*, and *may*, as defined in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt), should be used.
+Where appropriate, the keywords *must*, *must not*, *should*, *should not*, and *may*, as defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), should be used.

 The content of the proposal must be sound (make technical sense, accurate (contain true statements and motivations), and well-formed (follow the conventions of grammar, spelling, and the KIP guidelines).